 Once the steam cleaning is done after smoking, then it is highly recommended to

-opt for a quick mist in order to wipe off any dust on or around the propane
+opt for a quick mist in order to wipe off any dust build-up on or around the propane